Pranjalmishra30/NNViz/README.md

 # NNViz
-NNViz is a neural network visualiser web app built using keras and streamlit with a flask server.
-We can see the outputs of each node of each layer for any input image.
+NNViz is an interactive neural network visualiser.
+Its built using keras and streamlit along a flask server.

 ## Requirements
 Following libraraies will need to be installed to run the project locally.